rubanaaz/100-Days-Coding-Challenge--JAVA/README.md

 📌Day 9: Determine if a Number is Even or Odd and Display the Outcome

 Problem Statement: Create a Java program to determine if a number is even or odd and display the outcome.

+📌Day 10: Discovering the Maximum of Two Numbers with the Ternary Operator

+Problem Statement: Create a Java program that determines the maximum of two numbers by utilizing the ternary operator.

+📌Day 10: Building a Basic Calculator with a Switch Statement

+Problem Statement: Develop a Java program to create a straightforward calculator using a switch statement.